ChristopherPhillips9/aGameofBridge/README.md

 simulateGame() Generates a random bridge and then plays through the game.
 It saves the results and returns them.

+### oddsOfSurvival.py Overview

+This file contains a single function used to calculate the odds of survival for one player.
+It takes the remaining number of segments, the segment length, how many unsafe panes are in the segment, and the number of guessed panes in a segment.
+It calculates the number of panes minus the number of dangerous panes, then divides that number by the number of panes to get a fraction.
+For example, if there are two panes and 1 is an unsafe tile, the answer will be 0.5.

+It then calculates the rest of the values for each decreasing segment amount until the segment amount is 0.

+It takes these numbers and stores them in a list.
+The product of that list is then multiplied by 100 to return a percentage.

 ### pawnGuess.py Overview

 pawnGuess makes a random guess given a segment from a bridge.
 It contains two functions: